 Attendee engagement has always been a priority for organizations.
 Organizations focus on content relevancy and meaningful networking opportunities.
 Virtual meetings do not change the importance of engagement.
 With the increasing popularity and need for virtual options, organizations now compete with:

-- Multi-Tasking Workforce – In-person meetings provide great spaces for attendees to get away from their everyday work spaces and focus on a meeting’s content and networking.
+In-person meetings provide great spaces for attendees to get away from their everyday workspaces and focus on a meeting’s content and networking.
 Virtual meetings provide the ability to enjoy a conference from the comfort of a remote home office.
 This comfort also comes with the demands of home and work.
 After evaluating over 100,000 employees, Microsoft found that multi-tasking was very common.
 Read more about Microsoft’s findings.

-Here are some tips from EVA’s Virtual Meeting Team to boost attendee engagement during your next hybrid event:
+Other tips to boost attendee engagement during your next hybrid event

 While studies have disproven the often-stated myth that “humans have a shorter attention span than a goldfish”, other studies have proven that information presented in timeframes of 15 to 30 minutes is remembered best.
 For events that cannot be trimmed short, don’t worry: the average human attention span when actively paying attention is five to six hours.

 Another way to promote virtual audience engagement is to leverage features offered by video-conferencing services such as Google Meet or Zoom.
 Encourage communication with Raise Hand or Q&A functions and encourage participation with live polls, virtual whiteboards and breakout rooms, where in-person and virtual attendees can collaborate in real-time.
 Active participation encourages all attendees, both in-person and virtual, to stay engaged rather than passively listening or watching.

 Zoom Resources for Your Event: